osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

     Weathered   - Static:  Another nice hilly map
-    Hex World   - Static:  Cool map made up of hexagonal shapes of varying heights Two Towers  - Static:  Nice map with two large round towers Craters     - Static:  Craterous map with a nice moonlike feel Pyramids 2  - Static:  Hand remake of the original Pyramids map Desert Mesa - Static:  Southwestern US style map Terraces    - Static:  Landscape made up of various height levels Steppes     - Static:  Similar to terraces but with a different shape Canyon      - Static:  Deep canyon to annihilate eachother in City Blocks - Static:  Map with some building like structures
+    Hex World   - Static:  Cool map made up of hexagonal shapes of varying heights Two Towers  - Static:  Nice map with two large round towers Craters     - Static:  Craterous moon map with a nice view of the earth Pyramids 2  - Static:  Hand remake of the original Pyramids map Desert Mesa - Static:  Southwestern US style map Terraces    - Static:  Landscape made up of various height levels Steppes     - Static:  Similar to terraces but with a different shape Canyon      - Static:  Deep canyon to annihilate eachother in

 Maps By ShoCkwaVe:
     ArizonaIslands  - Static:  Series of islands that resemble rock formations in the western U.S.